topfreegames/eventsgateway/server/README.md

 2. `make build-dev` builds a docker image to run the API in development mode, and run tests.
 3. `make deps-start` starts all dependencies: zookeeper, kafka and jeager.
 4. `make run` starts the eventsgateway API in a docker container in development mode (reading from local files).
 Exposes ports 5000 (api) and 6060 (pprof).
-5. `cd ..` to get back to the client package.
+5. `cd ..` to get back to the client 0package.
 6. `make producer` executes a client that sends one dummy event.
 Execute it as many times as you want.
 It will be the number of rows inserted in the table.
 7. `make spark-notebook` runs a jupyter notebook with a pyspark script to consume events from Kafka and store it as a Delta table.

+## Testing

+To test the server package execute `make test`